aws-samples/sns-xray-active-tracing-blog-source-code/README.md

    Confirm the first 5 proposed arguments by hitting **ENTER**.
 When you get asked **SubmitRideCompletionFunction may not have authorization defined, Is this okay? [y/N]:**, enter `y` and hit **ENTER** for remaining options.

+   This demonstrative application will deploy an API without authorization.
+Please consider controlling and managing access to your APIs.

 6. Wait until the stack is successfully deployed.

    It takes usually 5 minutes until the stack launched.
 You can monitor the progress of the **sns-xray-active-tracing-blog** stack in your SAM CLI or your [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation).
 When the stack is launched, the status will change from **CREATE_IN_PROGRESS** to **CREATE_COMPLETE**.